Static website

 -c pr=...) to name the stack deterministically.

 We’ll extend the same preview stack entrypoint (bin/preview.ts) so the workflows stay essentially the same.
+This chapter changes what the stack contains, not how trust or teardown work.

 The shape of the preview site #